 9. Cruise Costs Depend on Cabin Type and Location

 Royal Caribbean maintains two options for dining in the main dining room on most of their ships.
-With Traditional Dining, cruisers get assigned a specific table and eat at the same time each night.
-The same wait staff and table mates are there to greet you nightly during either an early seating (usually around 6 pm), or a late seating (around 8:30 pm).
-With My Time Dining, you can make reservations ahead of time to eat at different times each night.
-Or, My Time Dining guests can walk up to the main dining room and wait to be seated at any time, similar to restaurants back on land.
+With Traditional Dining, cruisers are assigned a specific table and eat at the same time each night.
+The same wait staff and table-mates are there to greet you nightly during either an early seating (usually around 6 pm), or a late seating (around 8:30 pm).
+With My Time Dining, you can make reservations ahead of time to eat at a different time each night.
+Or, My Time Dining guests can walk up to the main dining room and wait to be seated at any time, similar to restaurants on land.

 7. But, Not All of Your Dining is Included